MandWdevclub/MandWdevclub.github.io/meetings.md

 ## Meetups

-Meetups are held Tuesdays or Thursday at  6:30PM in [Lavery Hall](https://www.vt.edu/about/buildings/lavery-hall.html) room 345.
+-Meetups are held Tuesdays or Thursday at  6:30PM in [Lavery Hall](https://www.vt.edu/about/buildings/lavery-hall.html) room 345.
 Meetups usually vary from workshops to tech talks to group work on apps.

- Visit our <a href="http://www.w3schools.com/html/">club GitHub</a> where prior meeting material lives
+-Visit our <a href="http://www.w3schools.com/html/">club GitHub</a> where prior meeting material lives

 ## Meetup Scheduling

 Anyone can lead a meetup if they have a topic they're passionate about.
 Just email <a href="mailto:vtappdevelopment@gmail.com">vtappdevelopment@gmail.com</a>.

-See our current meetup schedule here:
+Current meetup schedule (subject to change):

 <!-- [WMAD Scheduling Doc](https://docs.google.com/spreadsheets/d/18H-BZ3bbCrlfh9VP736lQxdCRYvvAoq50FSc51RaKfY/edit?usp=sharing)